aner-shab/datumizer/README.md

 Requires lodash (but you can easily enough substitute isEqual with something else)

-This example contains only WGS84 and NAD83 in datumStore.ts -- to use different projections, you would need to find their datum values and relevant ellipsoids on the web and add them yourself!
+This example contains only WGS84 and NAD83 in datumStore.ts -- to use different projections, you will need to find their datum values and relevant ellipsoids on the web and add them yourself!